CLAMP: Prompt-based Contrastive Learning for Connecting Language and Animal Pose: Abstract

 \section{Abstract}

 Animal pose estimation is challenging for existing image-based methods because of limited training data and large intra- and inter-species variances.
 Motivated by the progress of visual-language research, we propose that pre-trained language models (\eg, CLIP) can facilitate animal pose estimation by providing rich prior knowledge for describing animal keypoints in text.
 However, we found that building effective connections between pre-trained language models and visual animal keypoints is non-trivial since the gap between text-based descriptions and keypoint-based visual features about animal pose can be significant.
 To address this issue, we introduce a novel prompt-based \textbf{C}ontrastive learning scheme for connecting \textbf{L}anguage and \textbf{A}ni\textbf{M}al \textbf{P}ose (CLAMP) effectively.
 The CLAMP attempts to bridge the gap by adapting the text prompts to the animal keypoints during network training.
 The adaptation is decomposed into spatial-aware and feature-aware processes, and two novel contrastive losses are devised correspondingly.
-In practice, the CLAMP enables a new cross-modal animal pose estimation paradigm.
+In practice, the CLAMP enables the first cross-modal animal pose estimation paradigm.
 Experimental results show that our method achieves state-of-the-art performance under the supervised, few-shot, and zero-shot settings, outperforming image-based methods by a large margin.
-The source code will be made publicly available.
+The code is available at https://github.com/xuzhang1199/CLAMP.